getnamingo/registry/docs/install.md

 This command will install one of the packages which are essential for the message broker script to function correctly.

-### Configuring the Crontab for Automation Scripts

-To set up automated tasks for Namingo, open the example crontab file located at ```/opt/registry/automation/crontab.example```.
-Review the contents and copy the relevant lines into your system's crontab file.
-Remember to adjust the paths and timings as necessary to suit your environment.

 ### Configuring the Message Broker

 You can easily configure the message broker for email delivery in ```config.php```.
 It is compatible with SendGrid, Mailgun API, and PHPMailer for those opting to use their own SMTP server.
 All necessary settings are conveniently located under the mailer_ lines within the file.